finos/common-cloud-controls/Readme.md

 ## OSCAL Representation of FINOS CCC Working Group
-The OSCAL Representation of the Common Cloud Controls (CCC) Working Group aims to establish a standardized and collaborative framework for expressing the FINOS CCC within the [OSCAL](https://pages.nist.gov/OSCAL/) format.
+The research and development done by the "OSCAL Representation of the Common Cloud Controls (CCC)" Working Group aims to establish a standardized and collaborative framework for expressing the FINOS CCC within the [OSCAL](https://pages.nist.gov/OSCAL/) format.
 In the event that modifications to OSCAL are necessary to fully support the CCC, we will actively engage with the NIST community to facilitate these enhancements.

 ### Key Objectives
 1. OSCAL Artifacts: Develop OSCAL control catalogs, profiles, and/or component definitions meticulously tailored to reflect the core services of major Cloud Service Providers (CSPs), based on the taxonomy and data from other working groups.
-2. Adaptive Framework: Institute a robust framework and accompanying change management processes to ensure the OSCAL representation of the FINOS CCC remains synchronized with evolving regulatory mandates, control best practices, and emergent compliance frameworks.
+2. Adaptive Framework: Institute a robust framework and accompanying change management processes to ensure the OSCAL representation of the FINOS CCC information (a.k.a.
+CCC Catalog, Profiles, Component Definitions)remains synchronized with evolving regulatory mandates, control best practices, and emergent compliance frameworks.
+3. Develop and maintain a registry for the specific FINOS' namespace constraints and extensions, when applicable.

 ### Expected Output
 * A definition of where CCC elements are represented in OSCAL